 - Quick sand is not a special type of sand.

-- A cohesionless soil becomes quick when effective stress becomes zero.
+- Cohesionless soil becomes quick when effective stress becomes zero.

-- For quick sand condition to take place prevailing hydraulic gradient should be about unity.
+- For quick sand conditions to take place prevailing hydraulic gradient should be about unity.

 - The permeability of the granular soil should be high enough for quick sand condition to take place.

-- A cohesive soil do not become quick even effective normal stress becomes zero because clay possesses some shear strength due to cohesion.
+- A cohesive soil does not become quick even effective normal stress becomes zero because clay possesses some shear strength due to cohesion.